Apply Failover Settings in the PRA Administrative Interface

 From the primary site's Failover page, you may change the backup appliance settings, manually force a data sync, force a failover for planned maintenance or a known failover event, break the failover relationship, and select the failover shared IP address.

-From Failover :: Site Instance Status you first see text confirming that you are either on the primary or backup site instance for your host site.
-You have access to three command buttons on this page: Sync Now, Become Primary/Backup, and Break Failover Relationships.
+From Primary Site Instance Status you first see text confirming that you are either on the primary or backup site instance for your host site.
+You have access to three command buttons on this page: Sync Now, Become Primary/Backup, and Break Failover Relationship.

 If you want to synchronize data from the peer appliance prior to swapping roles, select the checkbox next to the Become Primary or Become Backup button.
 If this option is selected, all users on the existing primary appliance will be disconnected during the data sync, and no other operations will be available until the swap is complete.